 Enter any book store and you’ll see that self-help or self-improvement books are always among the best-selling books.
 It’s because they’re the most relatable and actionable books out of all the nonfiction sub-genres.

 Everyone encounters problems.
 Not everyone can hire a private life or business coach or make significant changes on their own.
 Self-help books allow people to improve what they’re lacking.
 It doesn’t have to be something as big as battling drug addiction or getting over PTSD.
 The most popular self-help books are about finding motivation and improving skills, typically those that have something to do with interpersonal skills.
-Business, leadership, and management books often fit into this category.
+Business, leadership, and management books often fit into this category: check out Gwyn Teatro‘s In the Thick of It, and Lisa King‘s Just Do You.

 Famous self-help books include Spencer John’s Who Moved My Cheese and Stephen R. Covey’s The 7 Habits of Highly Effective People (the paper back version has sold more than 15 million copies – we can aim for that, right? :-)).
 Not-so-famous include our own Rock Your Business.
 Motivating people and helping them change their lives for the better are the main purposes behind prescriptive nonfiction.